 I can also review processes internal to engineering, and between engineering and other departments such as product management if desired.
 Followup mentoring is available.

 I have been teaching software engineering in person and online for decades, and have performed technology assessments since 1985.
 I have helped many individuals and organizations develop proprietary intellectual property effectively.
 I focus on people, processes and technology.
 My engineering expertise, developed over many decades, is not confined software development, but includes distributed systems theory and practice, artificial intelligence, blockchain, effective engineering practices, technical strategy, product management and technical marketing.

 The VP Engineering of a startup, who oversees 20 programmers, had this to say at the end of the final day of a Technology Team Effectiveness Assessment: “You moved us forward 8 months!”

 Imagine your entire engineering department being relieved of many months of learning through trial and error.
 Can you afford to miss out on the benefits of my Technology Team Effectiveness Assessment?

-I gave this presentation on August 28, 2018 at the 6th Annual Santa Clara Global Big Data Conference.
-In the presentation I discuss how I evaluate blockchain infrastructure companies.
-This presentation will be of interest to investors and employee companies that develop software related to blockchain.
+I gave a presentation on August 28, 2018, at the 6th Annual Santa Clara Global Big Data Conference.
+In the presentation I discussed how I evaluate blockchain infrastructure companies.
+This presentation should be of interest to investors and employee companies that develop software related to blockchain.